-It’s really up to you.
+It's really up to you.
 Buying a car can help you build a positive credit history if you pay the debt on time and as agreed.
 Failing to pay on time will hurt your credit.
-But the first item people often worry about is inquiries.
+But the first item people often worry about is an inquiry.

 When you apply for a car loan, your application will probably be sent to multiple lenders.
 A new inquiry will be added each time a lender reviews your credit report.
 An inquiry is simply a record that someone has looked at your credit report.